marinjurjevic/dotfiles/README.md

 ## polybar

-Polybar is aims to speed up creating custom status bars with simple INI format.
+Polybar aims to speed up creating custom status bars with simple INI format.
 It comes with a lot of predefined modules and more can be googled as it's really used among ricers.

 If this is your first encounter with polybar, be sure to check [wiki](https://github.com/polybar/polybar/wiki) on their github page.
 In TOC you'll find `Configuration`, `Fonts` and `Formatting` pages which explain how to format your modules in-depth.
 In following lines are some guidelines how to integrate icons, fonts, custom scripts and comments on some issues I faced.